Moving Suicide Prevention Upstream

 Kognito’s At-Risk suite of simulations helps educators learn to recognize warning signs of distress, lead conversations with students and parents to lay the groundwork for referral and collaboration, and encourage the child to open up and motivate the parent to access support.
 There are different simulations for early childhood educators, elementary educators, middle school educators, and high school educators.

 Adopted by over 5,000 schools and districts nationally, At-Risk is a research-proven online solution that cost-effectively drives sustainable changes in behaviors that support student wellness, academic performance, attendance and school safety.

 Additional Resources and Information

-If you or someone you know is in distress and needs immediate support, please call the please call the National Suicide Prevention Lifeline at 1-800-273-8255.
+If you or someone you know is in distress and needs immediate support, please call the please call the Suicide & Crisis Lifeline at 988.

 We’ve included some additional resources below.
 Understanding the issues concerning suicide and mental health is an important way to take part in suicide prevention, help others in crisis, and change the conversation around suicide.
 Thank you for making a difference.

 District Funding for Suicide Prevention Programs: